Changissnz/selfinterest/README.md

 for their exclusions, therefore, will encounter opposition to their decisive status.
-Meritocratic processes are, in fact, unfair on the premise that not all human beings are born equally capable in action and identical in identity; to compensate for these differences, many societies implement the workaround of deeming every human being equal solely on the criteria that they exist.
+Meritocratic processes are, in fact, unfair on the premise that not all human beings are born equally capable in action and identical in identification; to compensate for these differences, many societies implement the workaround of deeming every human being equal solely on the criteria that they exist.
 There are also group identities, such as class, familial bloodlines, and occupation to further distinguish